The-going/evlproject/content/pipeline/porting/arch.md

 sure that the logic from the epilogue routine
 (e.g. _do\_work\_pending()_, _do\_notify\_resume()_) actually runs in
-the expected [(virtual) interrupt state]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}) for the root stage.
+the expected [(virtual) interrupt state]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}) for the in-band stage.

-Reconciling the virtual interrupt state to the in-band logic dealing with interrupts is required because in a pipelined interrupt model, the virtual interrupt state of the root stage does not necessarily reflect the CPU's interrupt state on entry to the early assembly code handling the IRQ events.
+Reconciling the virtual interrupt state to the in-band logic dealing with interrupts is required because in a pipelined interrupt model, the virtual interrupt state of the in-band stage does not necessarily reflect the CPU's interrupt state on entry to the early assembly code handling the IRQ events.
 Typically, a CPU would always automatically disable interrupts hardware-wise when taking an IRQ, which may